infant-neuroscience/infant-neuroscience.github.io/_pages/categories.md

 There are two ways to partipate:

-<b> 1 Join us in person at the BCCCD 2023.</b>
+<b> 1 Join us in person at the BCCCD 2024.</b>

-You can find more details about the conference here.
+You can find more details about the conference here:
+<a href = "https://bcccd.org/"> BCCCD (Budapest CEU Conference on Cognitive Development 2024)</a>.

 <b> 2 Join us on-line. </b>